lrasata/koa-ui/README.md

 **buttons, inputs, cards, modals**, they always looked a bit different, but the structure was basically the same.
 So why not just build my own library once, and reuse it everywhere?

-That’s how Koa UI started, a collection of reusable React components styled with Emotion CSS.
+That’s how Koa UI started, a collection of reusable React components styled with Emotion.
 It’s simple, clean, and made to fit the way I like to work.
 The goal is not to compete with big UI frameworks.
 Instead, it is to create a set of tools that reflect how I build fast, modular, and highly themeable components.